Skip to main content

 This feature addresses the visibility gap between Rancher's access control model and what is exposed in Portworx Backup, preventing unauthorized or unintended data exposure by enforcing namespace-level filtering based on Rancher's RBAC configuration.

-Earlier all users logging into Portworx Backup were able to view all available namespaces within connected clusters, regardless of their access controls or group membership defined in Rancher.
-This used to create a visibility gap that can lead to unauthorized or unintended data exposure.
+Previously, all users logging into Portworx Backup could view all available namespaces within connected clusters, regardless of their access controls or group membership defined in Rancher.
+This created a visibility gap that could lead to unauthorized or unintended data exposure.

 To bridge this gap, Portworx Backup implements namespace filtering on LDAP group associations defined in Rancher projects, ensuring that users only see namespaces they are explicitly permitted to access according to Rancher's access control configuration.